 In recent days, there are more robust technologies that are used for automotive 3D printing, such as fused filament fabrication (FFF) or fused deposition modeling (FDM).
 This is not only used for the production of prototypes but also for end-use parts.

-Here are few examples from the well-known automakers using 3D printing technology, which results in the best efforts and goals in today’s world.
+Here are a few examples from well-known automakers using 3D printing technology, which results in the best efforts and goals in today’s world.

-Ford Motor Company had invested around $ 45 million in its advanced manufacturing center which is incorporated with 3D printing for their production lines.
-In the year 2020, it has marked that ford’s performance is the highest performance division, which had manufactured the largest 3D printed metal automotive part in history.
+Ford Motor Company had invested around $ 45 million in its advanced manufacturing center incorporated with 3D printing for their production lines.
+In the year 2020, it has marked Ford’s performance as the highest-performance division, which had manufactured the largest 3D-printed metal automotive part in history.

-BMW is one of the top-notch automakers and has several success stories in implementing, and aligning the printed metal parts to their vehicles using additive manufacturing.
+BMW is one of the top-notch automakers and has several success stories in implementing and aligning printed metal parts to their vehicles using additive manufacturing.
 By 2010, BMW manufactured more than one million 3D-printed parts which exceeded the limit.
-The goal of the BMW is to produce 50,000 components per year and 10,000 individual spare parts.
+BMW aims to produce 50,000 components per year and 10,000 individual spare parts.

 Volkswagen is one of the early adopters of 3D printing, which is using it for several years.
 The main application of additive manufacturing technology in Volkswagen is for implementing the tools, the jigs & fixtures, and prototyping, which results in saving more money and time.